 Expect to spend roughly 160 - 190 hours setting up the environment for an Android app, for a cost of $10,000 - $15,000.

 Expect to spend roughly 190 - 230 hours of development time setting up the environment for a web app, at a cost of $15,000 - $18,500

 Hybrid app (Android + iOS)

 A professional design team will take significantly more time (and thus cost more money) compared to the type of junior developer you might hire for a custom design, but are worth every penny.
 The most complex projects will need experts in both UX and UI design.
-Professional design teams can take anywhere from 2 to 4x the time of custom designers.
+Professional design teams can take anywhere from 2 to 4 times longer than a custom designer.

 Level of security

 Type of database